karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Golem/WIP.md

     the Golem says "I have these settings, these Aspects and these Components"
         - And, transparently, "these object references" as contained in Aspects.

-    the Golem contains:
-        - A list of GolemComponents it uses
-        - A list of settings, a superset of settings used in the GolemComponents
-        - A list of aspect types that Golem uses
-        - A map of name -> Unity Object references
-            - And what aspects to write the references into
-        - A list of {variable name / register index / aspect index / field name} for variables

-    the GolemComponent:
-        - Contains a list of {variable name / [cell/script index] / field name / reftype} for local variables
-        - Contains {setting name, [cell/script index], field name } to write values on load (contains variables to write to field values on load) (contains unity object references to write to field values on load)

                              frame start